 You are expected, as always, to comply with all applicable laws.

 - Play by the rules.
-This includes following this policy, as well as any other relevant agreements.
+This includes following this policy, as well as any other relevant terms or agreements.
 If there is any inconsistency between this policy and any other relevant terms, the terms of this policy will prevail.

 - Perform testing only on in-scope systems, and respect systems and activities which are out-of-scope.